conda/conda/docs/source/faq.rst

    After performing the above command you can create new environments in the standard way, and the default package(s) will be installed in all of them.

-4. How can I automatically install a specific package like SciPy during creation of any of new environment?
+4. How can I automatically install a specific package like SciPy during creation of any new environment?

    .. code-block:: bash